marmer/hamcrest-matcher-generator/README.md

 Bean Property Matcher
 ---------------------

-Using Hamcrest's Matcher HasPropertyWithValue, better known as Matchers.hasProperty, is awesome if you don't have created the class you want to test yet.
+Using Hamcrest's Matcher HasPropertyWithValue, better known as Matchers.hasProperty, is nice if you don't have created the class you want to test yet.
 The Problem with that kind of Matcher is, the more test you have matching the same property the harder it is to change the property name.

 ### Negative example